 In May 1844, the Lincolns purchased the Dresser home and lot for $1500.
 Abraham, Mary, and Robert, born August 1, 1843, moved into the comfortable home.
 During the 17 years the Lincolns lived in this home, three of the Lincoln children were born--Edward "Eddie" Lincoln in 1846, William "Willie" Lincoln in 1850, and Thomas "Tad" Lincoln in 1853.
 Eddie sadly died in the Lincoln Home of "consumption" when he was nearly 4 years old.

 The Lincolns continued to live in the house until departing for the White House in February 1861.
-The Lincolns never returned to their house on the corner of Eighth and Jackson Streets.
+Although they had planned to return, the Lincolns never came back to live in their house on the corner of Eighth and Jackson Streets.
 Today, the restored house reflects the Lincoln Home of 1860.

 The inside of the Lincoln Home is only accessible to the public by taking a guided tour of the Lincoln Home.
 Tickets for the guided tour are free of charge and can be obtained at the Visitor Center located one block west of the Lincoln Home, at 426 South 7th Street.